gldpanda19/gldpanda19/README.md

 - 👋 Hi, I’m @gldpanda19, but you can call me Garrett
-- 🧠 I’m interested in the application of machine learning to financial analytics, including the adaptation of qualitative data to paint a more comprehensive picture
+- 🧠 I’m interested in the application of machine learning to financial analytics, including the adoption of qualitative data in primarily quantitative models.
+The intersection of these two types of data can provide new and surprising insights, giving us a more comprehensive picture of the data we're trying to make sense of
 - 🌱 I’m currently learning how to develop, implement, and optimize machine learning models with Python

 <!---